WengLab-InformaticsResearch/DQueST/README.md

 ### Prerequisites
 1. packrat_0.4.9-2 is used for external R package management.
 2. init wMatrix required API, file or rda input.
-- The model is to over 20mb to upload to github
+-- The model is too big (>20mb) to upload to github

 ### Installing
 1. install all required R package